boysmail/ctf-writeups/picoctf2022mini/README.md

 Here's a [dictionary](picoctf2022mini-files/dictionaty.txt) with all possible passwords based on the password conventions we've seen so far.

 #### Solution
-Same as PW crack 4 but now you need to read the dictionary from the file or [brute_level5.py](picoctf2022mini-files/brute_level4.py)
+Same as PW crack 4 but now you need to read the dictionary from the file

+[brute_level5.py](picoctf2022mini-files/brute_level4.py)

 Password is ```f920```